 Have you ever wanted to learn to surf?
 Then Virginia Beach is the place for you.
 No huge waves here; just gentle, smallish waves, perfect for learning how to ride a board.

-Finally, don’t forget to check out Jamestown, just a few miles from Virginia Beach.
+Finally, don’t forget to check out Jamestown, just about an hour drive from Virginia Beach.
 The site of the first settlement of Europeans in the New World, the museum offers gallery exhibits, history of the settlement through film and outdoor re-creations of the ships that brought the first settlers.
-Check out the re-created colonial fort, a Powhatan village, and more.
+Check out the re-created colonial fort, a Powhatan village, and more!